adam10603/GTAVHandlingParserJs/README.md

 }
 ```

-"handlingName" is never returned with the handling data object, so keep track of the vehicle name separately.
+"handlingName" is never returned inside a handling data object, so keep track of the vehicle name separately.

 ## Version history